India’s submarine plans in deep water

 In December 1967, India got its first submarine, a Foxtrot class (the first INS Kalvari) from the then USSR.
 By 1974, there were eight such submarines.
 In 1981, New Delhi entered into an agreement with HDW, a German firm, to buy two Type 209 submarines.
 Two others were to be manufactured at Mazgaon Dock Limited (MDL).
 The idea was to give the workforce at MDL a chance to acquire the required skills with the ultimate aim of establishing an indigenous assembly line.

 The programme did not proceed that far.
-While MDL was making the two boats — later commissioned as INS Shalki and INS Shankul — the HDW scam involving V P Singh and Rajiv Gandhi broke out.
+While MDL was making the two boats — INS Shalki and INS Shankul — the HDW scam in which then defence minister V P Singh ordered an enquiry into allegations of pay-off in purchasing the submarines broke out.
 With politics overriding military imperatives, the Centre cut its links with the German firm and did not use the ‘option clause’ in the agreement for the construction of two additional submarines.
 The production line was shut and skilled MDL workers migrated to other places.

 Meanwhile, China did not stay idle.
 The People’s Liberation Army decided to shift its focus from land-based force to shoring up naval resources.
 It aimed to dominate the strategic Indian Ocean region through which the bulk of the world’s cargo and oil moves.